 Islamic countries are thought of as living in the Dark Ages, but some Muslim countries are the most advanced in family planning.
 In Iran, subsidies stop after a third child and classes in modern contraception methods are required before a marriage license can be obtained.

-Capitalists have succeeded in painting environmentalists with negative terms such as being overly concerned about the environment, which threatens jobs.
-Their concerns about pollution and endangered species are overblown.
+Capitalists have succeeded in painting environmentalists with negative terms such as being overly concerned about the environment, which threatens jobs and that their concerns about pollution and endangered species are overblown.

 Population doubling times

 Source: Scheidel (2003)

 Aldo Leopold: “For one species to mourn the death of another is a new thing under the sun.
 The Cro-Magnon who slew the last mammoth thought only of steaks.
 The sportsman who shot the last pigeon thought only of his prowess.
 The sailor who clubbed the last auk thought of nothing at all.
 But we, who have lost our pigeons, mourn the loss.
 Had the funeral been ours, the pigeons would hardly have mourned us”.